Prooffreader/intro_machine_learning/README.md

 # Introduction to Machine Learning
 a series of IPython Notebook and accompanying slideshow and video

+## This is a work in progress.
+I plan to be finished sometime in February 2015. ##

 [Link to accompanying reveal.js slideshow](http://slides.com/davidtaylor-1/intro-to-data-analysis-using-machine-learning/#/)

 Link to video (pending)